radius-project/radius/hack/bicep-types-radius/generated/applications/applications.core/2022-03-15-privatepreview/types.md

 ### TerraformRecipeProperties
 #### Properties
 * **templateKind**: 'terraform' (Required): Format of the template provided by the recipe.
 Allowed values: bicep, terraform.
-* **templateVersion**: string: Version of the template to deploy.
+* **templateVersion**: string (Required): Version of the template to deploy.
 For Terraform recipes using a module registry this is required, but must be omitted for other module sources.
 For Bicep this is not applicable, as the Bicep version is part of the templatePath.

 ## TrackedResourceTags